The best child car seats for toddlers and older children

 Keeping older children safe in car crashes

-As children grow older, it remains important to distribute the crash forces over as wide an area as possible and protect them from contact with the vehicle interior in both front and side impacts.
+As children grow, it remains important to distribute the crash forces over as wide an area as possible and protect them from contact with the vehicle interior in any type of crash.

+We use a front and side impact for our crash tests as these are two of the most common types of crash.

 High-backed booster seats are the best choice when a child has outgrown a Group 1 child car seat with harness or impact shield.

-These seats raise the child in the car's bench seat so that the adult seatbelt lies properly across the chest and pelvis.
+These seats raise your child and help guide the adult seat belt across them, so that it lies properly across the chest and pelvis.

-The booster seat has a headrest and side wings to help protect the child's head in side and rear impacts.
+The headrest and side wings, which usually come with added side-impact protection, will help protect your child's head in a crash.

-We actively discourage parents from using a booster cushion for their older children.
+The rules around booster cushions have changed recently.
+The older car seat rules (R44.04) have been amended to allow the use of booster cushions for children who are over 125cm in height and 22kg in weight.

+We always recommend using a high-backed booster seat wherever possible, for as long as possible, as our experts believe these offer better protection than a booster cushion alone.

-Booster cushions raise children up correctly, but most have have no way of keeping the shoulder strap of a three-point adult seatbelt in the right place on a child and provide no side-impact protection.
+Booster cushions raise children up, but most have no way of keeping the shoulder strap of a three-point adult seatbelt in the right place on a child and provide virtually no side-impact protection.

-We no longer test booster cushions because our previous crash test results have been so poor, especially for side-impact crashes, that they were all instantly downgraded to a 0% Don't Buy car seat.
+Recently, we’ve tested a handful of multigroup seats which convert to a backless booster seat in Group 3 mode.
+We don’t usually test booster cushions because their crash test results have been so poor, especially for side-impact crashes, that they were all instantly downgraded to a 0% Don't Buy car seat.

 Find out the rest of our child car seat Don't Buys.